UditGupta2227/SQL_Retail_Sales_Analysis_1/README.md

 ---

-## 🔟 Create each shift and calculate the number of orders
+## 🔟 Write a SQL query to create each shift and number of orders (Example Morning <12, Afternoon Between 12 & 17, Evening >17)

 ### Shift Logic